mcbarinov/spacenote/docs/architecture/frontend.md

 - Styled with Tailwind CSS

 ### Page Components
-Route-specific components in `pages/`:
+Route-specific components in `pages/` with `*Page` naming convention:
-- `Login` - Authentication form
+- `LoginPage` - Authentication form with built-in auth check
-- `Home` - Dashboard/landing
+- `HomePage` - Dashboard/landing page
-- Space/Note pages (to be implemented)
+- `SpacesPage` - List of all spaces
+- `SpaceNewPage` - Create new space form

+**Naming Convention**: All page components must use the `Page` suffix (e.g., `LoginPage.tsx`, `HomePage.tsx`) to distinguish them from future sub-components or modules that may be added to the `/pages/` folder.

+### Layout Components
+- `AuthLayout` - Main layout for authenticated pages with header, navigation, and footer
+- Toaster component configured globally in `App.tsx`

 ### Component Patterns
 - Controlled forms with react-hook-form